Influence of the Pd-Si ratio on the valence transition in EuPd$_2$Si$_2$ single crystals: Summary

 \section{Summary}

-We showed that the intermediate valent, tetragonal EuPd$_2$Si$_2$ can be grown from a Eu-rich levitating melt using the Czochralski method with an Ar over pressure of $20\,\rm bar$.
-The combined chemical and structural analysis yielded that the material grows in a Pd-Si homogeneity range and that this small change of the order of $1\,\rm at.\%$ in the composition along the grown ingot of the material has a large impact on the temperature where the valence transition occurs.
+We showed that the intermediate valent, tetragonal EuPd$_2$Si$_2$ can be grown from a Eu-rich levitating melt using the Czochralski method with an Ar overpressure of $20\,\rm bar$.
+The combined chemical and structural analysis revealed that the material grows in a Pd-Si homogeneity range and that this small change of the order of $1\,\rm at.\%$ in the composition along the grown ingot of the material has a large impact on the temperature where the valence transition occurs.
 In this sample, we observe a shift in $T_v$ of about $15\,\rm K$.
-Samples with lower $T_v$ formed at the beginning of the growth while samples with higher $T_v$ formed at at late stage of the process.
+Samples with lower $T_v$ formed at the beginning of the growth while samples with higher $T_v$ formed later in the process.
 The here presented growth procedure using the Czochralski method will now enable us to provide doped samples and chemically tune this material to further explore the phase diagram and it shows that EuPd$_2$Si$_2$ is an excellent candidate for the study of possible critical elasticity.